Rally Bulgaria

-The latest HQ of the rally is town of Samokov (2013–2015) and the route of the event contains special stages in Bulgaria's Sofia Province and Pazardzhik Province.
+The latest HQ of the rally is the town of Samokov (2013–2015) and the route of the event contains special stages in Bulgaria's Sofia Province and Pazardzhik Province.
 The route, including some of the special stages, passes through the famous Borovets ski resort which was HQ from 2002 to 2012, meaning that it has also hosted the 2010 World Rally Championship season event.

 A brief history of the Bulgarian Motorsport

 Through the years Bulgarians have always been interested in the motorsport in one way or another.
 For the first Bulgarian Motorsport event is considered the 1914 race held around the capital Sofia and the winner there was Bulgarian Dimitar Pehlivanov.
 Many years of various motorsport events followed after this first try and every time the races grew bigger and more complicated than the previous ones.

 Initially only Bulgarian, year by year, the events acquired international status because of the participation of pilots firstly from the Balkan Peninsula countries (Romania, former Yugoslavia, Greece and Turkey), then from the former Soviet Union countries (like Poland, Hungary, Czechoslovakia, East Germany, etc.), and later – from most of the West European countries (West Germany, Belgium, Netherlands, France, Italy, Spain, etc.).

 The first years of the Bulgarian Motorsport have been the years when the car, as a necessity, was not a normal thing as it is today.
 In this initial period (from the end of the 19th Century until the mid 20th Century) the motorsport in Bulgaria was a privilege only for limited number of people – dealers, owners of factories or service-stations, and some enthusiasts (mechanics, chauffeurs, etc.).

 The second period of nation's motorsport development had begun in the mid-1950s, when the automobiles in Bulgaria were already comparatively widespread.
 The newest history of the Bulgarian Motorsport dates back to 1958 when the Bulgarian Automobile Tourist Club (BATC) was established.
 A year later, in 1959, the first true rally event has been organised.
 Its start was in the capital Sofia and the itinerary covered 275 km in the West and North-West of the country.

 In the next 1960 it has been decided that the Bulgarian Rally Championship for that year would be proceeded as a "Circuit of Bulgaria".
 The first motorsport activity, which shows the interest of the Bulgarian women in the sport – the inaugural ladies' rally "8th of March" – was held in 1961.
 The first Kart Race has been organised two years later – in 1963, while in the following 1964 the Renault Factory in Plovdiv (the second biggest town in Bulgaria) opened its doors having great positive influence in the Bulgarian Motorsport later on.

 One by one, different rally events appeared some years later and several of them became traditional rounds of the Bulgarian Rally Championship: